darkhz/invidtui/README.md

       --num-retries=100         Set the number of retries for connecting to the socket.

 ## Configuration file
+Generally, invidtui will work out-of-the-box, with no configuration required.<br />

+In case you need to specify settings without using command-line options, a config file can be used.<br />

 Typing `invidtui --help` will show you the location of the config file.<br />
 Config file definitions are in the form of a simple `name=value` or `name value` pair.<br /><br />
 For example: